Professionals

 emmalee.tracy@cascobaylaw.com

-Emmalee’s practice at Casco Bay Law is focused on trusts and estates, probate, business matters, and other transactional work.
+Emmalee’s legal practice is focused on trusts and estates, probate, business matters, and other transactional work.
 Her thorough and compassionate approach aims to impart a feeling of comfort, trust, and dependability with each of her clients.

 Emmalee grew up in Skowhegan, Maine.
 She was salutatorian of her graduating class at Skowhegan Area High School, and went on to earn a Bachelor’s degree in economics from the University of Southern Maine.
 Emmalee worked as the manager of a prominent Portland business before making the decision to become an attorney.

 Emmalee was awarded the Economic Justice and Community Development Fellowship at Maine Law because of her interest in developing Maine’s communities and economy.
-As a law student, she completed internships with Coastal Enterprises, Inc. and Maine Outdoor Brands, and has experience with a variety of workforce development and investment projects.
+As a law student, she completed an internship with a Community Development financial institution and has experience with a variety of workforce development and investment projects throughout the state.
 Emmalee’s past experience working to strengthen Maine communities informs her counsel and advocacy for Maine families, individuals, and business owners in her law practice.